Zatch Bell!: Premise

-The Mamodo tournament involves eliminating opponents, which is achieved by burning their spell book.
-Once a spell book is burned, the Mamodo that possessed it loses all claim to the position as king and is immediately returned to the Mamodo world.
-The last Mamodo standing without their book destroyed becomes the Mamodo king for the next thousand years.
+The Mamodo tournament involves eliminating opponents by burning their spellbook.
+This is achieved by striking the book with a spell or subjecting it to open flame, as when Kanchomé torches several spellbooks with a matchstick.
+Once the spellbook ignites, it cannot be extinguished, and when it has fully incinerated, the Mamodo that possessed it loses all claim to the position as king and immediately returns to the Mamodo world.
+The sole Mamodo to survive without their book destroyed becomes the new Mamodo king, and all collateral damages are remedied.